 Can I do any sports activities at UCV?

-All the students registered at the UCV are highly encouraged to practice sport through the Sports Activities Service, more information is available on email@example.com .
+All the students registered at the UCV are highly encouraged to practice sport through the Sports Activities Service, more information on firstname.lastname@example.org .

 When should I arrive to Valencia?